ProcessedCarbon/CZ4031_BPTree_Project/README.md

 - Clone this repository using `git clone <REPO_URL>`
 - `cd` to repository and open it using `code .`
 - Ensure that you have a C++ compiler. (clang++/g++ for MAC, not sure for Windows.)
-- `run build task` and select your C++ Compiler.
-- Ensure all C++ files are included in compilation.
+- Ensure all C++ files are included in compilation by:

   VSCode Instructions:
   Include the following `args` in `tasks.json` to ensure all C++ files are compiled on build: